ChadBurggraf/plists-cs/README.md

  - `object[]` (arrays with members of any of the above types plus `object[]` and `IDictionary`)
  - `IDictionary` (dictionaries with members of any of the above types plus `IDictionary`)

 If an object not in the above list is somewhere in the object graph, it will be treated as binary data.
 Such objects must be marked `Serializable` or implement `ISerializable` or `IPlistSerializable`.
+Byte arrays (`byte[]`) will be written un-modified.

 ### Writing